BrendaMichellle/password-manager-py/Tk_README.md

     - Unix or MacOS: source /path/to/venv/bin/activate
 2. Now, simply run the command: `python3 launcher.py`.
 Find this file [here.](pass-manager-tkinter/launcher.py)

+### How to use:

+1. The default username and password is: admin, admin.
+2. This can be changed [here.](pass-manager-tkinter/data/master.csv)

 ### Screenshots:

 | Screen                  | Image                                                                                              |